nick-nagaraj/nick-nagaraj.github.io/_posts/2020-04-07-example-content.md

 Two reasons.

-The EAST Text Detector is excellent at localizing text on billboards, signs, and hand writing.
+The EAST Text Detector is excellent at localizing text on billboards, signs, and handwriting.
 However, it struggles to generate an accurate bounding box around the license plate itself.
 Passing this potentially incorrect bounding box to our Object Detection model as a preprocessing measure can reduce accuracy.
 Hence we avoid this step.

-Pytesseract, while useful for variety of character recognition situations, does not do well on license plates as it has not been trained on those types of images.
+Pytesseract, while useful for a variety of character recognition situations, does not do well on license plates as it has not been trained on those types of images.
 While there [exists a method to train it on your own dataset](https://tesseract-ocr.github.io/tessdoc/Training-Tesseract.html), learning how to build your own object detector for any general application is an essential skill.

 ![Gif](/assets/EAST.gif)